enso-org/ide/docs/specification/business-release.md

 When this suggestion is chosen (by mouse click, or pressing Enter having it selected):
 * The Searcher panel disappears
-* A new definition in the module of currently displayed graph is created, whose name is took from searcher input.
+* A new definition in the module of the currently displayed graph is created, whose name is taken from searcher input.
 If searcher mode was `AddNodeToSelection`, and the type of selected node output is `T`, the created definition is an extension method for type `T`, i.e. the function is defined as `T.<searcher input>`.